majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module3/lab3.rst

-Lab – Share Zone information Across the Cluster
+Share Zone information Across the Cluster
 -----------------------------------------------

-Nginx Plus can perform runtime state sharing within a cluster for the following directives:
+NGINX Plus can perform runtime state sharing within a cluster for the following directives:

 - `sticky learn`_
 - `request limit`_